gitmhd/flex-grids/README.md

 Using ".col" without any suffix that shows how many grids the element will span like `.col-2` or `.col-sm-2` will adjust all the columns to be all the same width.

-You can add after hyphen number from 1 to 12 represents how many grid will take from the 12 grids.
+You can suffix the `.col` with a hyphen followed by a number that shows how many grids the column will span.

 ```html
 <div class="container">